GrossSBM/sbm/README.md

 <!-- badges: end -->

-The goal of GSBM is to regroup into a unique framework tools for estimating and manipulatinf variants of the stochastic blockmodel.
+The goal of GSBM is to regroup into a unique framework tools for estimating and manipulating variants of the stochastic blockmodel.

 ## Installation